 PAYE Umbrellas are always inside IR35.
 If you are freelancing on a casual or short-term basis you may be better falling off within IR35 (if the circumstances apply), rather than trying to avoid it.

-Three criteria must be fulfilled for IR35 to apply (i.e. this is what you should avoid to ensure you are not caught by IR35):
+Three criteria must be fulfilled for IR35 to apply (i.e. this is what you should avoid to ensure you’re not caught by IR35):

-IR35 is very unpopular with freelancers and contractors and a large point of contention is that if the contractor were truly an employee, they would be entitled to normal employee benefits.
-Under IR35, however, the Contractor bears the tax burden but is not entitled to the full rights and benefits of employment.
-The Agency Workers Regulations that came into existence in October 2011 goes some way to provide basic employment rights to those contractors who are Agency Workers (which contractors caught under IR35 legislation, for example those that work through an Umbrella Company, are likely to be).
+IR35 is very unpopular with freelancers and contractors and a large point of contention is that if the contractor were truly an employee, they’d be entitled to normal employee benefits.
+Under IR35, however, the Contractor bears the tax burden but isn’t entitled to the full rights and benefits of employment.
+The Agency Workers Regulations that came into existence in October 2011 goes some way to provide basic employment rights to those contractors who are Agency Workers (which contractors caught under IR35 legislation, e.g. those that work through an Umbrella Company are likely to be).